Event is FINISHED

-Our very experienced and knowledgeable guide (he is an NParks guide as well as STB) will take us through the historic Bukit Timah Nature Reserve (BTNR).
+Our very experienced and knowledgeable guide (he is an NParks guide as well as an STB guide!) will take us through the historic Bukit Timah Nature Reserve (BTNR).

-After an approx 3 hour walk, we will go to a nearby cafe for refreshments (included in the price).
+After an approximately 3-hour walk, we will go to a nearby cafe for refreshments (included in the price).